nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 04.md

 There's there's the there's this song called the piano.
 You don't really know much about it but, through the singing of that song, you're you're able to grow the crystal, and and basically create create the crystal.
 The crystal's main, the crystal's main purpose is it creates like, if you have a vessel that's made of this crystal, it basically contains or it pretty much makes whatever it is that's contained inside it, puts it in stasis effectively.
 Like, it just it's in it's in a time stasis, so it will never grow, never never shrink, never shrivel, never decay.
 It'll just stay in the, in the same state that it always is.

-But, yeah, all you all you know, Kahir, is that there's a song called Ayano that in singing it will grow this crystal.
+But, yeah, all you all you know, Cahir, is that there's a song called Ayano that in singing it will grow this crystal.
 Oh.
 It's off of your, alloy alloy lore.
 Nice.
 So I'd obviously share that with everyone and ask, hello, do I know the song, Chris?

 You do not.
 Nobody knows the song.
 Oh, it's a rumored song.
 Dang it.
 Yeah.

 It is it is in fact you share that.
-Elwar's eyes kind of brighten.
-It it is in is in fact, part of the the reason, the quest, I guess, the the driving force, when when Cadence, the god of music gave me the vision that led me here, was to find, the the missing bits of the Anno.
+Alwor's eyes kind of brighten.
+It it is in is in fact, part of the the reason, the quest, I guess, the the driving force, when when Cadens, the god of music gave me the vision that led me here, was to find, the the missing bits of the Anno.
 I've encountered pieces here and there, notes, phrases.
 That's that's what empowers the magic I do, but not complete sections, let alone the whole thing.

 But certainly, that makes sense that it's capable for doing that.
 And now may be a good time, Chris.
 I don't have any crafting or any specific, traditional skills or lore that would be super helpful here.
 However, upon level two, I picked up Bardic lore, which essentially gives me all lore.
 Oh.

 So it's there.
 It acts as like a lower powered version of any lore skill.
 So if there's any applicable lore here, theoretically, bardic lore could help me out.
 And the way I kind of see that for my character is less like traditionally, it's a, hey, I've studied and learned these things.
 You know, I've picked up bits of knowledge through my travels and, you know, whatever.

 And certainly part of that, definitely works with with my guy in my character.
 But I also see sometimes some of it being like a direct, you know, like, almost like a a divine, like, word of knowledge kind of thing.
-You know, being connected either to, Cadence or now, Shenanua, take your pick.
+You know, being connected either to, Cadens or now, Shenanua, take your pick.
 That's kinda how that way I thought along with the traditional, you know, I'm 300 years old and I have to travel the world and, you know.
 Blah blah.

 Yeah.
 That that sounds that sounds good to me.
 So why don't you go ahead and roll Bartiklor?
 My question is And you roll better than Jason.
 How?